durs/node-ice/Readme.md

 This project provides a bridge from Node.JS to the ZeroC ICE RPC framework.

 Project tested only on Windows platform (Visual Studio 2010) with Node.JS 0.10.1, ZeroC Ice 3.5.0.

+This is an obsolete project, for modern Node.JS enviroument use https://github.com/zeroc-ice/ice

 What follows is a simple example.

 Server slice declarations: